jlangr/ccode2/classes.md

 However, you can also distribute the testing as well.
 Yes, the individual fine policies aren't publicly exposed to the ultimate client, and might be considered "private behavior."
 But the policies are also isolated, closed concepts that can be reused&mdash;and more easily tested than within the larger context of HoldingService.
 They are also public in the sense that they could conceivably be consumed by a different client.
 Without focused unit tests, this wouldn't be possible.

 We avoid testing implementation details.
 We test the outcomes of (small) behavioral concepts instead.
 Small closed units should be concepts that can be moved about and work in any context where they're useful.
 A days-late fine policy can be tested in isolation without exposing any implementation specifics.
 It is a "sub-behavioral unit."

 Corollary: If you extract to a small, single purpose class, but don't view it as at all useful in any other possible context, don't make it publicly accessible.
 You'll still need to write tests that indirectly involve these classes at a higher, useful-publicly level.
 Test such private details only as a last resort.

+Our new fine strategy took less than 20 minutes to test-drive&mdash;we created both unit tests and the production code in that time.
+We didn't have to worry about changing tests for, or adding tests to, an existing class.

 ---